Red Wing (song): In popular culture

-The chorus of Red Wing is the jingle for the Ice Cream Wagon ice cream truck company of Denver, Colorado.
+The chorus of this song is played by ice cream trucks in North America.

 The music has been played during intermissions at Olympia Stadium, Joe Louis Arena, and Little Caesars Arena ever since the Detroit Falcons became the Detroit Red Wings.

+A few seconds of the song were sung by John Wayne in the 1943 film In Old Oklahoma and again by John Wayne and Lee Marvin in the 1961 film The Comancheros.

 "Union Maid" by Woody Guthrie

 In 1940 Woody Guthrie wrote new lyrics to the tune, retitled "Union Maid".
 Guthrie's are perhaps the most famous of alternative words for the song; his song begins: